UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_08.md

 # Creating bar charts and histograms

-Notes: In this module we will be learning how to create bars charts for counting observations, and special types of bar chars called histograms for showing distributions of data.
+Notes: In this slide deck we will be learning how to create bars charts for counting observations, and special types of bar chars called histograms for showing distributions of data.

 ---